Mayer123/HyKAS/README.md

 This code has been tested on Python 3.6.7, Pytorch 1.2 and Transformers 2.3.0

 ## Dataset
-Please downdload the CommonsenseQA dataset from [the official website](https://www.tau-nlp.org/commonsenseqa)
+Please download the CommonsenseQA dataset from [the official website](https://www.tau-nlp.org/commonsenseqa)

 ## ConceptNet Knowledge Extraction
 Go to directory Extraction, then download ConceptNet from [the official website](https://github.com/commonsense/conceptnet5/wiki/Downloads) and uncompress in the current directory.